A few weeks ago, I got a text from an American friend asking me one simple question: “How can I move abroad?”

 To be honest, most “volunteer abroad” programs you can sign up for benefit the volunteer more than the cause or the people they’re trying to help.

-You may feel like you’re helping while seeing an exotic place, but think of it from the perspective of the school kids you’ll be teaching for a week in Kenya, for example: Your presence as a funny-looking, strange-talking foreigner is a huge distraction from their actual curriculum.
-And by the time the students get used to you enough to calm down and actually learn from you, it’s probably time for you to go.
+You may feel like you’re helping while living in an exotic country for a few months, but think of it from the perspective of the school kids you’ll be teaching for a week in Kenya, for example: Your presence as a funny-looking, strange-talking foreigner is a huge distraction from their actual curriculum.
+And by the time the students get used to you enough to calm down and actually learn from you, it’s probably time for you to go home.

 That’s why the Peace Corps sends volunteers for two years at a time, not two weeks.